androiddevnotes/android-assets/instructions.md

 # Steps

+If you have a better way to accomplish the same task with more ease, please create an issue or send a PR on this file and add your steps/instructions below.

 <br>

 ## Command-line

-Recommended to use [Cmder](https://cmder.net/) or [Windows terminal with WSL](hhttps://docs.microsoft.com/en-us/windows/terminal/get-started) if you are on Windows.
+Recommended to use [Cmder](https://cmder.net/) or [Windows terminal with WSL](https://docs.microsoft.com/en-us/windows/terminal/get-started) if you are on Windows.

 <br>